-The rain brought with it silence and solitude as we walked along the massive pathways that guided us past a menagerie of trees, shrubs and perennials.
+The rain brought with it, silence and solitude, as we walked along the massive pathways that guided us past a menagerie of trees, shrubs, and perennials.

-The deciduous trees had long been bare and there was some evidence that flowers were awakening from their deep slumber.
+The deciduous trees had long been bare, and there was some evidence that flowers were awakening from their deep slumber.

-There was a mystical quality that surround us and as crazy as it sounds we didn’t want it to end.
-We wanted to remain suspended in it for as long as we could.
+There was a mystical quality that surrounds us, and as crazy as it sounds, we didn’t want it to end.
+We tried to remain suspended in it for as long as we could.

 The skeletal homages to the beauty that would come in a matter of months; the pink vibrancy of a field of heather that bathed a nearby gazebo.

 We soon found ourselves following a trail that led us to a footbridge that overlooked a stream of brilliantly colored koi cascading through a forest of hosta and fern on either side.

-As I stood in the center of Van Dusen Gardens taking in this scene that could only be described as a fairytale, I felt a twinge of guilt.
+As I stood in the center of Van Dusen Gardens taking in this scene that could only be described as a fairy tale, I felt a twinge of guilt.

-Naturally, most people would visit a garden when its at its showcase best; when most plants are a panoramic bloom-fest and vying for the visitor’s attention.
+Naturally, most people would visit a garden when it’s at its showcase best; when most plants are a panoramic bloom-fest each vying for the visitor’s attention.